Samarinda: History

 At the start of the Gowa War, the Dutch under Admiral Speelman's command attacked Makassar from the sea.
 Meanwhile, the Netherlands' Bugis ally Arung Palakka led a ground attack.
 The Kingdom of Gowa was forced to surrender and Sultan Hasanuddin was made to sign the Treaty of Bongaja on 19 November 1667.

 The treaty did not quell all trouble for the Dutch however, since the Bugis from Gowa continued their struggle using guerilla tactics.
 Some Buginese moved to other islands close by such as Kalimantan.
 A few thousand people led by Lamohang Daeng Mangkona or Pua Ado I, moved to East Kalimantan, known then as Kutai, where they were welcomed by the local Sultan.

 Samarinda was a small, sleepy town in 1942 with several small oil fields in the vicinity.
 It was occupied by the Japanese after the Dutch East Indies had fallen.

 In 1955, the Apostolic Vicariate of Samarinda was established in the city.
 In 1961, it was promoted as the Diocese of Samarinda.
 In 2003, the diocese was promoted as the Metropolitan Archdiocese of Samarinda.

+During its early days after formation in 1960, Samarinda originally only consisted of 2 districts, namely Samarinda Kota (not to be confused with the current district) and Samarinda Seberang (with a total area of 167 km2).
+Then, Samarinda Kota was later split into Samarinda Ilir and Samarinda Ulu (date unknown).
+On 24 April 1969, districts Palaran, Sanga-Sanga, Muara Jawa and Samboja were transferred from Kutai Regency to Samarinda, therefore, its total area increased to around 2,727 km2.

 Administrative districts

 At the time of the 2010 Census, Samarinda City was divided into six districts (Indonesian: kecamatan), but four additional districts were subsequently created by splitting of existing ones.
-The ten districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, togethger with the official estimates as at mid 2021.
+The ten districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the number of urban villages in each district (all classed as urban kelurahan) and their post codes.

 Notes: (a) the 2010 populations of Samarinda Kota and Sambutan Districts are included in the 2010 figure for Samarinda Ilir District, from which they were later split off. (b) the 2010 population of Loa Janan Ilir District is included in the figure for Samarinda Seberang District, from which it was later split off. (c) the 2010 population of Sungai Pinang District is included in the figure for Samarinda Utara District, from which it was later split off.

 Climate

-Samarinda has a tropical rainforest climate (Köppen Af) with heavy rainfall and hot, oppressively humid temperatures year-round.
+Samarinda has a tropical rainforest climate (Köppen: Af) with heavy rainfall and hot, oppressively humid temperatures year-round.
 Hail is extremely rare, it was recorded on 21 November 2019.
-The lowest recorded temperature in Samarinda is 18.0 °C in October 1982.
+The lowest recorded temperature in Samarinda is 18.0 °C in October 1982, while the highest recorded is 40.2 °C on 8 February 2008.